 Contrarily, Docker Swarm does not have a built-in dashboard.
 Instead, it has a different GUI, which requires integration with third-party tools or platforms (e.g., Swarmpit and Dockstation).
 These alternatives can vary from simple and straightforward GUIs to more complex ones.

-First of all, both Kubernetes and Docker Swarm allow teams to specify the desired state of a system that runs several containerized workloads.
+First of all, both Kubernetes and Docker Swarm allow teams to specify the desired state of a system that runs several containerised workloads.
 Once the desired state is established, both technologies will make them happen by helping users manage containers lifecycles and monitoring their readiness and health.

 Moreover, Swarm and Kubernetes can run anywhere (not being tied to a single vendor or cloud platform) and use multiple hosts to create a cluster, where the load can be distributed.